 9. The ability to wear many hats

-In a women’s life, wearing different hats within their roles is often a common occurrence.
-You can find them often balancing careers, households and taking up the mantel of parental guidance along with many other experiences.
-These combined help women leaders to quickly adjust to new situations and focus on finding solutions to real-life work issues.
+In a women’s life, wearing different hats within their roles is a common occurrence.
+You can often find them balancing careers, households and taking up the mantel of parental guidance along with many other experiences.
+These help women leaders to quickly adjust to new situations and focus on finding solutions to real-life work issues.

 10. Women in leadership roles can close the gender pay gap